 Notice the comparison: Fearing God is walking in His ways.
 If you are walking in His ways, you are departing from evil.

-Psalm 128:2 For you shall eat the labor of your hands.
-Happy shall you be, and it shall be well with you.
-Your wife shall be as a fruitful vine by the sides of your house.
-Your children shall be like olive plants 'round about your table.
-Behold, that thus shall the man be blessed who fears the Lord.
-The Lord shall bless you out of Zion, and you shall see the good of Jerusalem all the days of your life.
-Yes, you shall see your children's children, and peace upon Israel.
+Psalm 128:2 When you eat the labor of your hands, you shall be happy, and it shall be well with you.
+Your wife shall be like a fruitful vine in the very heart of your house, your children like olive plants all around your table.
+Behold, thus shall the man be blessed who fears the Lord.
+The Lord shall bless you out of Zion, and may you shall see the good of Jerusalem all the days of your life.
+Yes, you may see your children's children.
+Peace be upon Israel!

 Let me give you some concluding thoughts.

 #1: The fear of God is in no way immature.
 Some falsely teach that the fear of God is replaced by the love of God.
 No, no, no!
 We need all of them.

 #2: It must be present and operational even as love, hope, and faith.
 They all work together.

 #3: The fear of the Lord spans from sheer terror to a deep abiding awe-full reverence.

 #4: The principle of reciprocity is at work within it.

 #5: We do not have this fear by nature.
 It must be learned!
 Learning about God is a lifelong process.
 And the fear grows right with it.